ThatQuiz Test Library Take this test now

 • 41.
 Teacher Sarah administered a test.
 Most students scored very low, but one student, a math wizard, got a perfect score.
 If she uses the Mean to report the 'average', what will happen?

-A) The mean will be unaffected.
+A) The mean will be pulled up by the outliers.

 B) The mean will be lower than the median.